sunilabrahamindia/sunilabraham/amaa.md

 ## Theological Perspective

-Rev. Ayrookuzhiel’s writings often bridged theology, sociology, and political thought.
+Rev. Ayrookuzhiel's writings often bridged theology, sociology, and political thought.
 He questioned inherited hierarchies within both religion and society, arguing that spiritual liberation must be accompanied by social emancipation.

 His theological outlook combined a respect for Indian religiosity with a critical awareness of caste structures and economic disparities.
 He sought to interpret Christian theology through the lens of the oppressed, and to reimagine religious identity in a pluralistic and hierarchical society.